 Learning about third-party e-commerce and email marketing systems

-Prior to the project, the Center’s previous executive director had licensed Tessitura: a SaaS CRM with integrated ticketing and online donation capabilities designed specifically for arts organizations.
+Prior to the project, the Center’s previous executive director had licensed Tessitura: a SaaS CRM with integrated event ticketing and online donation capabilities designed specifically for arts organizations.

 While Tessitura was powerful, it also needed to be properly configured, and it came with a steep learning curve.
 I learned right alongside Center staff, and my prior experience using SaaS products helped guide their decisions and made them feel less intimidated.